 1 This rule applies to distributions received in the two years before the year the credit is claimed, the year the credit is claimed, and the period after the end of the credit year but before the due date — including extensions — for filing the return for the credit year.
 Please see IRS Form 8880 for more detailed information.

 Please be advised that this article is not intended as legal or tax advice.
-Accordingly, any advice provided in this article is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
+Accordingly, any advice provided herein is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 Such advice was written to support the promotion or marketing of the transaction(s) or matter(s) addressed, and you should seek advice based on your particular circumstances from an independent tax advisor.

 AXA Equitable Life Insurance Company (NY, NY).
-Distributors: AXA Advisors, LLC and AXA Distributors, LLC.
+Distributors: AXA Advisors, LLC (member FINRA, SIPC) and AXA Distributors, LLC.
 AXA Equitable, AXA Advisors, and AXA Distributors are affiliated companies and do not provide tax or legal advice.

 © 2018 AXA Equitable Life Insurance Company.
 All rights reserved.